Introduction Course to MIDL: Week 2: Feb 22

 1. How to access the spiritual pleasure of letting go.

-2. How to find contentment and enjoyment in simple things.
+2. How to find contentment and enjoyment in your body & breathing.

 3. How to develop a playful curiosity for insight into mental habits.

-4. How to weaken habitual patterns through the GOSS Formula.
+4. How to weaken habitual habits by using the circular GOSS Formula.

 Support Articles.